stackbit-projects/azimuth-78fcb/content/pages/pricing.md

             url: /signup
             style: primary
       - title: Executive
-        subtitle: For very large businesses
+        subtitle: >-
+          For organizations that are looking for a flat rate to cover all things technology
         price: $149/m
         details: |-
           * Vestibulum non eros quis